mattj241/Trivia_API/backend/README.md

+```
 ## Testing
-To run the tests, cd to ./backend and run
+To run the tests, cd to ./backend and run the following:

-```
 dropdb trivia_test
 createdb trivia_test
 psql -U <username> -d trivia_test -a -f trivia.psql